 In October we went to Portugal for a road trip in 9 days from Lisbon to Porto.
-We saw breathtaking views, had delicious meals and had a lot of fun together.
-We want to share the highlights of our trip with you.
+On our trip we saw breathtaking views, had delicious meals and had a lot of fun together.
+We want to share the highlights of our trip to Portugal with you.
 We will make two articles about this topic since we have a lot of information, pictures and stories that we want to share.

 Quinta da Regaleira, Sintra

-Sintra is close to Lisbon and is often recommended to visit.
+Sintra is close to Lisbon and we would recommend visiting this town.
 There is so much to visit in this town, we would recommend taking a walk in the center, there are beautiful buildings and a lot of restaurants and cafes.
 Our favorite place in Sintra was Quinta da Regaleira.
 This garden with palace is definitely worth visiting.
 There are so many things to see, for example, the underground tunnels, viewpoints and buildings.
 You can walk around for hours in the garden, there are many routes you can take that will lead you through the garden.
-The Poco Imperfeito is an experience in itself, it’s like a tower built into a hole in the ground instead of up from the ground with an infrastructure where you can go down into the underground tunnels.
+The Poco Imperfeito is an experience in itself!
+It’s like a tower built into a hole in the ground instead of up from the ground with an infrastructure where you can go down into the underground tunnels.
 The palace is another beautiful building and you can visit some rooms inside this palace.
 We were not able to visit them all due to renovation though.
-The entrance fee for Quinta da Regaleira is 10 euros per person, we recommend going early in the morning as it gets more crowded as the day progresses.
+The entrance fee for Quinta da Regaleira is 10 euros per person.
+We recommend going early in the morning as it gets more crowded as the day progresses.

 Cabo da Roca

-This cliff’s a 30-minute drive from Quinta da Regaleira on the west coast of Portugal named, you guessed it, Cabo da Roca.
+Cabo da Roca is a cliff that is a 30-minute drive from Quinta da Regaleira on the west coast of Portugal.
 This Cliff is known as the furthest point westward of the European mainland.
 The area around the cliff is suited for hiking and if we’d have had more time there we’d have definitely done so ourselves.
 There’s a lighthouse close by and you can also walk further down to a small beach.
 The view is amazing!
 There is enough parking space in the area and there are no parking or entrance fees.